 Philip Freeman is the author of a number of books on ancient and medieval studies, including biographies of St. Patrick, Julius Caesar, and Sappho, as well as translations of the works of Cicero.
 Praising his biography of Alexander the Great (Simon & Schuster 2010), Wall Street Journal declared: “Mr. Freeman’s ambition, he tells us in his introduction, was ‘to write a biography of Alexander that is first and foremost a story.’
 It is one he splendidly fulfills.”
 His newest translation, THE RULE OF ST. BENEDICT (St. Martin’s Essentials/December 2020) is a guide to the contemplative life.

 Dr. Freeman has been interviewed on All Things Considered, MSNBC, as well as many local NPR shows.
 His books have been reviewed in the Wall St. Journal, Slate, Los Angeles Times, Chicago Times, among others.
-His latest nonfiction book, Searching for Sappho: The Lost Songs and World of the First Woman Poet, was published by W.W.
-Norton in 2015.
 More recently, Dr. Freeman has proven a natural as a historical novelist.
 St. Brigid’s Bones, Sacrifice and The Gospel of Mary are Celtic mysteries (Pegasus), set in the early days of Christianity in Ireland, and feature a young nun, Sister Deirdre, who proves to be a charming detective.